Mar 28, 2025

 How does the cost of living vary by location?

-Where you live can change the equation.
-The cost of living varies from state to state, region to region, and city to city.
+The price of goods and services may vary by location because of differences in the local economy.
+The cost of living is often different from state to state, region to region, and city to city.

-For example, the state of Hawaii has the highest cost of living in the U.S., while Oklahoma has the lowest.2 Generally, states on the two coasts have a higher cost of living than states in the Midwest or South.
+For example, the state of Hawaii has the highest cost of living in the U.S., while West Virginia has the lowest.2 Generally, states on the two coasts have a higher cost of living than states in the Midwest or South.

 In some cases, you might be willing to accept a higher cost of living if it means landing your dream job or living close to family.
-If so, you will need to be proactive about managing your budget, and possibly adjust your money habits to continue hitting important financial milestones.
+If so, you will need to manage your budget and possibly adjust your money habits to continue hitting important financial milestones.

 Your spending power may change with the cost of living

-Cities with thriving urban centers and plentiful jobs tend to have higher costs of living than areas with declining populations and weak economies.
-For example, $100 would buy significantly more goods and services in a rural community in the South than it might in, say, Los Angeles or New York City.
+Cities with thriving urban centers tend to have higher costs of living than areas with declining populations and weak economies.
+For example, $100 would buy significantly more goods and services in a rural community in the South than it might in Los Angeles or New York City.

 Living in a location with a high cost of living means your dollars may not go as far.
-You might live in Little Rock, Arkansas, and earn a salary of $60,000.
-If you move to Palo Alto, California, you’d need to earn over 80% more to maintain the same standard of living.
-That’s almost twice the cost of living.
+You might live in Amarillo, TX, and earn a salary of $50,000.
+If you move to Brooklyn, NY, you’d need to earn 48% more to maintain the same standard of living.

 Your standard of living may change when you move

-If you find that your new location might be financially difficult, consider the ways mentioned below to reduce your cost of living.
+If you find that your new location might be difficult to afford, consider the ways mentioned below to reduce your cost of living.
 It is also important to plan ahead if you think you might need help paying for moving expenses.

 Why does the cost of living change?

-It is important to understand that costs across the board do not rise equally.
-The CPI measures prices for the major groups of goods and services that consumers pay for, including food, housing, apparel, transportation, medical care, and education.3 Keep in mind that the CPI only measures the average change of prices over time, not day-to-day price fluctuations.
+It's important to understand that costs across the board do not rise equally.
+The CPI measures prices for the major groups of goods and services that consumers pay for, including food, housing, apparel, transportation, medical care, and education.3 Keep in mind that the CPI only measures the average change of prices over time and does not include investment items, such as stocks, bonds, or real estate.

 How are inflation and the cost of living connected?